jruby/jruby/truffle/README.md

 ### Running

-`jt run` runs JRuby+Truffle.
+`jt ruby` runs JRuby+Truffle.
 You can use it exactly as you'd run the MRI `ruby` command.
-Although it does set a couple of extra options to help you when developing, such as loading the core lirbary from disk rather than the JAR. `jt run` prints the real command it's running as it starts.
+Although it does set a couple of extra options to help you when developing, such as loading the core lirbary from disk rather than the JAR. `jt ruby` prints the real command it's running as it starts.

 ```
 $ ruby ...
-$ jt run ...
+$ jt ruby ...
 ```

 Note that running Ruby without any arguments does not start a shell.
 You should